Northwestern Consolidated Milling Company: Ceresota brand

 The company named Ceresota Flour for an invented son of the Greek goddess Ceres, Ceres Ota.
 The advertising story described a young boy exploring earth in a costume of gifts from different countries.
 An Egyptian king provided his trousers; from Italy, he got his blue blanket; the Amazon contributed his bench, boots, suspenders, and shirt; Japan gave him a gold shield; and a miller gifted him with the brown sombrero.
 Each Ceresota Flour sack displayed a picture of Ceres Ota slicing a giant loaf of bread.

 Ceresota is now a brand name of The Uhlmann Company and American Home Foods.

 Today

 After the center of U.S. flour milling moved to the east coast, the company's A and F Mills closed during the 1940s and 1950s.
 Of the 34 Minneapolis flour mills, only four are still standing on the Mississippi's west bank.
 Of the four, the Crown Roller Mill and the Standard Mill were Northwestern mills (the A and F mills).
 Of concern to preservationists, Omni Investment had plans to build a condominium development on top of the remains of the Northwestern B mill and adjacent archaeological sites but the plan is stopped and is now in the court system.

+The plan was defeated and the Park Board redeveloped the site into Water Works Pavilion and Restaurant (2021).

 Elevator A was converted to an office building in 1987, and converted again about 2015 to Millers Landing Senior Living.

 Crown Roller Mill is in use today as an office building.
-The Standard Mill became the Whitney Hotel but is closed.
+The Standard Mill became the Whitney Hotel (1987) but closed.
+It is now the Whitney Lofts (2007).